stfc/PSyclone/doc/developer_guide/psy_data.rst

         ../../process.py $(PROCESS_ARGS) $< > psy_data_base.f90

-This will create the processed file ``psy_data_base.f90`` in the directory of the library (which has the advantage that you will be using consistent compiler settings in your library, and consistent parameters specifying the required types and dimensions).
-You still need to declare all these automatic functions in your generic interface for the various functions.
+This will create the processed file ``psy_data_base.f90`` in the directory of the library, where it will be compiled.
+Having a separate pre-processed source code version of the base class for each library (as opposed to one compiled base class library that is used for all libraries) has the advantage that consistent compiler settings will be used in your library, and consistent parameters have been provided specifying the required types and dimensions.
-It is recommended to use a jinja template as well.

-The ``process.py`` script provides the two variables for a template (based on its parameters of course): ``ALL_DIMS`` stores the list of required dimensions, and ``ALL_TYPES`` stores the type information requested when invoking ``process.py``. ``ALL_TYPES`` is a three-tuple that includes the name to use, the Fortran data type, and number of bits for the data type.
+The ``process.py`` script provides the two variables for a template (based on its command line parameters of course): ``ALL_DIMS`` stores the list of required dimensions, and ``ALL_TYPES`` stores the type information requested when invoking ``process.py``. ``ALL_TYPES`` is a three-tuple that lists the name to use when creating subroutine names, the Fortran data type, and number of bits for the data type.
 While number of bits is not used in the base class, the read-only-verification base class (see :ref:`psydata_read_only_base_class`) uses it.
 If more types are required, they can be defined in ``process.py``.
 If the additional types need different numbers of bits and are required in a read-only library, the read-only-verification base class (``lib/read_only/read_only_base.jinja``) needs to be adjusted as well.

+Below is a short excerpt that shows how these variables are defined by default, and how they are used to create subroutines and declare their parameters in ``lib//read_only_base.jinja``:

 .. code-block:: jinja